Skip to the content

 • About us

-Equito, brokerage company, Ltd. is a licensed investment firm under the Slovenian Securities Market Agency, authorised to provide investment services listed under 1, 2 and 7 in Section A and ancillary services listed under 1 and 3 of Section B of Annex I to MiFID II.
+Equito, borznoposredniška družba, d.o.o., has been authorized by the Slovenian Securities Market Agency (ATVP) to provide investment services referred to in Section A, points 1, 2 and 7, and ancillary services referred to in Section B, points 1 and 3, of Annex I to MiFID II.

 Equito® is a registered trademark of Equito brokerage company Ltd. and its licensors.
-Other trademarks displayed on the Equito platform are the property of their rightful owners’ unless otherwise indicated.
-Any trading symbols displayed are for illustrative purposes only and are not intended to portray recommendations.
+Other trademarks displayed on the Equito Platform are the property of their rightful owners, unless stated otherwise.
+All trading symbols shown are for illustrative purposes only and do not constitute recommendations.

-Financial instruments offered within Equito platform involve certain risks and are not suitable for all investors.
-The risk of loss in online trading of stocks, options, futures, currencies, foreign equities, mezzanine instruments, and other financial instruments can be substantial.
+The financial instruments available on the Equito Platform involve certain risks and are not suitable for all investors.
+The risk of loss with online trading in shares, options, futures, currencies, foreign shares, mezzanine instruments and other financial instruments can be significant.

-Before trading and/or investing in any financial instruments available within Equito platform, clients must read and understand the relevant risk disclosures in our Description of financial instruments and risks document.
-Furthermore, before investing in any financial instrument available on the Equito Platform in the context of a public offer of securities, the investor should carefully read the relevant disclosures and other contents of the prospectus in connection with the individual public offer of securities.
+Before trading and/or investing in any financial instruments available on the Equito Platform, clients should read and understand the relevant risk disclosures in our Financial Instruments and Risks Overview.
+Moreover, before investing in any financial instrument offered on the Equito Platform in a public offering of securities, an investor should carefully read the relevant disclosures and other contents of the prospectus relating to the particular public offering of securities.

 We use cookies on our website to give you the most relevant experience by remembering your preferences and repeat visits.
 By clicking “Accept”, you consent to the use of ALL the cookies.
 However you may visit Cookie Settings to provide a controlled consent.